-Administration will have the option of allowing an extra graduation speaker.
+Administration will have the option of allowing an extra graduation speaker. transferring school.

-transferring school.

-- The GPA and rank-in-class a student brings with him/her will be used with grades earned at Buford to determine the student's Buford GPA and class rank. - For a student to receive honors credit for a transfer grade, the transcript from the previous school must indicate the course was honors
+- The GPA and rank-in-class a student brings with him/her will be used with grades earned at Buford to determine the student's Buford GPA and class rank. - For a student to receive honors credit for a transfer grade, the transcript from the previous school must indicate the course was honors.

 Junior Marshals To qualify as a junior marshal, a student must have been enrolled full-time at Buford High during 3 semesters prior to the end of the junior year.
-Administration will have the option of allowing an extra Junior Marshal e want to reward you for doing well in school.
+Administration will have the option of allowing an extra Junior Marshal.

-Builded Academics
+Academics